 At UMW we are FERPA compliant because we are actively making students sysadmins of their education.
 Whatâ€™s more, we are encouraging them to interrogate the questions around privacy, digital identity, and the data landscape that will frame their future rather than precluding this conversation all togetherâ€”what could be more anathema to higher education?

 Why the _______ is this not spreading among other institutions?
 I’d say they are doing more harm than good by running in a maternalistic mode.

 While badges may eventually provide a piece of the process for students to have evidence of their abilities, I for one do not see much use in a house of badges.
 You gotta do the building yourself.

-Your Work Speaks for Itself by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Your Work Speaks for Itself by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.